-3. Services No Longer Eligible for Category One Support
+2. Services No Longer Eligible for Category One Support

-Services that are no longer eligible for Category One E-Rate Support include 900/976 call blocking, custom calling services, direct inward dialing, directory assistance charges, email, inside wire maintenance plans, paging, text messaging, voice mail, and web hosting.
+The FCC began phasing out support of voice service in funding year 2015, and as of funding year 2019, voice services (local and long distance wired telephone service; interconnected VoIP; and cellular phone service) are no longer eligible for any Category One E-Rate Support.
+Other services that are no longer eligible for Category One E-Rate Support include 900/976 call blocking, custom calling services, direct inward dialing, directory assistance charges, email, inside wire maintenance plans, paging, text messaging, voice mail, and web hosting.